CamAndPineapple/Web-Dock/README.md

 Observing this made me think about whether this was the best form of website navigation, and being that I use my macbook everyday,
-I wondered why desktops don't use a navigation at the top of a page, but rather the bottom.
+I wondered why desktops use a bottom dock but websites never do.

 ##### Why I built this:
-I decided to make this dock as an experiment to not only get better at javascript and css, but to see how a apple-esque dock would work on a webpage.
+I decided to make this dock as an experiment to see how a apple-esque dock would work on a webpage, and hopefully get better at vanilla javascript and css in the process.

 ##### Conclusion:
 As of now, I don't really see it being better,